exercism/csharp/docs/TESTS.md

 ![NUnit Runner Execute Tests](http://x.exercism.io/v3/tracks/csharp/docs/img/nUnitExecuteTests.png)

 The NUnit runner will automatically reload the DLL if it has been updated.

+##### Visual Studio Integration

+Another alternative to running the tests with NUnit-Gui is to run them directly in Visual Studio, which is very convenient if that's your IDE of choice.
+While the support is natively built in to Visual Studio 2015, for older versions you'll need to install the [NUnit Test Adapter](http://www.nunit.org/index.php?p=vsTestAdapter&r=2.6.2).

 ### Mac
 Xamarin Studio also ships with NUnit.
 To set the tests up you will have to add an NUnit library project to your solution, name it correctly and set a reference to your solution.